NASA-NJU/UNISON-for-ns-3/README.md

 In addition to the `mtp` and `mpi` modules, we also modified the following part of the ns-3 architecture to make it thread-safe, also with some bug fixing for ns-3.
 You can find the modifications to each unison-enabled ns-3 version via `git diff unison-* ns-*`.

-Modifications to the build system to provide `--enable-mtp` option to enable/disable UNISON:
+Modifications to the build system to provide `--enable-mtp` option to enable/disable Unison:

 ```
 ns3                                                |    2 +